januszgrze/bitcoinrollups/website/websitecopy/bitvm.md

 ## BitVM

 BitVM is an offchain virtual machine that would give Bitcoin a lot of promising new features.
-In the context of rollups and sidechains, it could enable them to have more trust-minimized bridging (the most trust-minimized bridging for Bitcoin in fact).
-This would enable Layer 2 protocols to minimize custodian risk when moving BTC from the Layer 1 to their Layer 2.
+In the context of rollups and sidechains, it could enable more trust-minimized bridging.
+This would enable Layer 2 protocols to reduce users' trust assumptions when moving BTC onto their L2.

-Teams are also exploring how BitVM can be used to optimistically verify state updates provided by rollups' execution layers.
+Teams are also exploring how BitVM can be used to optimistically verify state updates provided by rollups.

-And, there have even been discussions on BitVM bringing a ZK-Verifier to Bitcoin.
+And, there have even been discussions on BitVM [bringing a ZK-Verifier to Bitcoin](https://x.com/stskeeps/status/1722339542630306284?s=20).

 The best part?
 This can all be enabled without a softfork (although a softfork might [help](https://twitter.com/robin_linus/status/1737097335719575831) 😄).
 Let's dive into the resources.